Nico Kaiyamo: Political career

 On 21 May 2012, Kaiyamo's suspension was lifted at a Swapo Politburo Meeting.

 Kaiyamo is still an active Swapo member and a community activist.

 Personal life

 Nico Kaiyamo married Alina Kaiyamo on 12 December 1987.
 They have two children: Trevor Nalimanguluke Kaiyamo (born 1989) and Galvin Panduleni Kaiyamo (born 1997).
 The family resides their family house in Tsumeb.

+Authorship

+Kaiyamo authored an Autobiography titled "My Journey" that was launched on the 23rd of November 2023 in Windhoek.